jholleran/calvingcamerareviews/_drafts/viewing-calving-camera-over-the-internet.markdown

 date:   2015-08-08 18:00:00
 bg-img: internet-connected-bg.png
 description: |
-  How to connect and configure a calving camera system up to the Internet?
+  This article describes how to connect and configure a calving camera system up to the Internet?
 There are two main way to accomplish with a static IP address from your ISP or with a DDNS.
 This article will describe in detail how to setup can configure both of these options.

 categories: internet
 ---